Functional medicine is changing the face of medicine in Lafayette.

 By shifting the traditional disease-centered focus of traditional medicine to a patient-centered approach, functional medicine addresses the whole person to find and treat the root causes of illness, not just the symptoms.
-To better understand the principles of functional medicine, you can watch the below video of Dr. Mark Hyman the chairman of the Institute for Functional Medicine.

 Functional Medicine practitioners spend time with their patients, listen to their personal and family health histories and pay particular attention to the interactions among genetic, environmental, and lifestyle factors that influence long-term health and wellness.
 In this way, Functional Medicine supports the unique expression of health and vitality for each individual.

 SIX CORE PRINCIPLES GUIDE FUNCTIONAL MEDICINE

 - An understanding of the biochemical individuality of each human being, based on the concepts of genetic and environmental uniqueness;

 - Awareness of the evidence that supports a patient-centered rather than a disease-centered approach to treatment;